lxi-tools/lxi-tools/README.md

 lxi-tools comes prepackaged for various GNU/Linux distributions.
 Please consult your package manager tool to find and install lxi-tools.

+If you would like to see lxi-tools included in your favorite distribution, please reach out to their package maintainers team.

 ### 4.2 Installation using snap

 Install latest stable version: